How to Clean Laminate Flooring: Best Way to Maintain Laminate Floors

 How to Damp Mop Correctly

 Damp mopping can effectively clean your laminate floor without causing damage.
-Moisture and laminate floors do not mix well, making dry mop using this technique a safer choice.
+Since excessive moisture and laminate floors do not mix well, occasional damp mopping using this technique is the best option for regular cleaning.

-1. Pick a microfibre mop for the task.
-Its design helps pick up dirt and grime without scratching the floor.
+• Pick a microfibre mop for the task.
+Its design helps protect laminate flooring by picking up grime without abrasive tools or scraping the surface.

-10. After mopping, allow the floor to air dry completely before walking on it or replacing furniture.
+• After mopping, allow the floor to air dry fully before walking on it or replacing furniture.
+Avoid wearing shoes or high heels, which may leave marks or scuffs.
+Keep pets' nails trimmed to avoid further scratching.

 Alternatives to Water for Cleaning